 As to how I got it to approach so close is the final and probably most important point.

 After all there’s no point in have a super wide lens if your subject is way off in the distance and is appearing to be nothing much more than “unidentifiable”.

 Learn to dive well.
 Be safe and study your subjects.
 After all we are dealing with wild animals within their natural environment we have to do so in a way that won’t scare them off.

 No easy thing when we are so comparatively inept at moving through water.

 So the key is to know your quarry and be stealthy.
 Understand its behavior and operate within its comfort zone by being a good diver with excellent buoyancy control.

 An example is the following clip: Manta Ray And Divers.
-Here I could see the Manta approaching but had to move across it’s path to shoot it with the divers in the background.
+Here I could see the Manta approaching but had to move across its path to shoot it with the divers in the background.
 Manta Rays are easily spooked.
 A sudden movement such as a clumsy diver or a large exhalation of exhaust bubbles will have them hightailing it off into the distance.
 So I kept low, moving slowly across it’s predicted path.
 I lightly exhaled once it got close enough.
-The ascending plume of bubbles creating a gate post in effect on one side with the divers on the other side acting as the other post between which I was aiming to direct this animal.
-It worked and the result is a very large animal swimming very close towards camera with divers watching in the background.
+The ascending plume of bubbles created a gate post in effect on one side, with the divers on the other side acting as the other post between which I was aiming to direct this animal.
+It worked, and the result is a very large animal swimming very close towards the camera with divers watching in the background.

 To answer the title of how I bring life to underwater footage in post: The majority of clips in my portfolio have had nothing done to them.
 Nothing.
 It’s only shots where there is a lot of action such as a large number of schooling fish like Large School of Fish Scatter then Swim to Camera have I increased the contrast slightly and it’s only in clips like Barracudas in Clear Blues where I’ve clipped the highlights to mellow down the blue background and reflective parts of the fish.